-- At the second lesson, it’s time to get to work.
+8. During the second lesson, it’s time to get to work.
 My number one most important tip for working with transfer piano students is, always assign repertoire that is about two levels below where you think they should be playing.
-There are two reasons for this; first most transfer students have some gaps in there learning and second it is much better to speed through some easy music and boost a student ahead then it is to have to pull back and assign an easier piece.
+There are two reasons for this; first, most transfer students have some gaps in their learning and second, it is much better to speed through some easy music and boost a student ahead then it is to have to pull back and assign an easier piece.
 Working through some easier music builds confidence and gives the student a chance to review some skills and fill in some gaps while having to step down to something easier is discouraging.

-- As you work with your new student you will discover her strengths and weaknesses.
+9. As you work with your new student you will discover her strengths and areas that need to be worked on more.
 You will most certainly find things that you would have done differently than her previous teacher.
 I recommend reserving judgment and gently steering your new student in the direction you would like to see her go.

-- Keep an open mind about everything.
+10. Keep an open mind about everything.
 It will take time for you to develop a relationship with your new student.
 There are many reasons students change piano teachers.
 Some are wonderfully trained and are coming to you because of a move or because the former teacher has retired.
-Other have had a bad experience with a teacher or may have been dismissed from a teacher due to lack of practice or some other situation.
+Others have had a bad experience with a teacher or may have been dismissed from a teacher due to a lack of practice or some other situation.

 I hope that these tips will be helpful when getting started with transfer piano students.
 I have had many over my years of piano teaching.
 By and large, they are a pleasure to teach and do very well.
 I find that I am challenged and learn a lot from each and every one.